 D2.1 Use mathematical language, including the terms “impossible”, “possible”, and “certain”, to describe the likelihood of events happening, and use that likelihood to make predictions and informed decisions.

 In the primary grades, students develop probabilistic thinking on a daily basis through the learning of certain words or phrases that describe the frequency or likelihood of various events (for example, "We always have Saturday and Sunday off," "It's possible that I'll play ball at recess," and "It's unlikely to rain today.").
 Students also develop an understanding of the concepts of variability and chance by conducting simple probability experiments.
-Although their understanding of theoretical probability is still in its beginning stages, they can recognize, for example, that by spinning a spinner that has been separated into thirds, there is a one-in-three chance that the needle will come to a stop on the third that is coloured red.
+Although their understanding of theoretical probability is still in its beginning stages, they can recognize, for example, that by spinning a spinner that has been separated into thirds, there is a one-in-three chance that the arrow will come to a stop on the third that is coloured red.

 Source: translated from Guide d’enseignement efficace des mathématiques, de la 4e à la 6e année, Traitement des données et probabilité, p.
 128.